Discussion threads

-In Flat, discussion threads aren't streams of comments like a group chat in Slack, Teams, or Discord.
-They're first-class objects with a built-in lightweight life cycle, enabling better collaboration in several ways:
+In Flat, topic threads aren't an endless stream of comments like a group chat in Slack, Teams, or Discord.

-- Your team can have multiple independent conversations on the topic in parallel without them being confusingly interleaved like they would be in a group chat.
+• Your team can have several conversations on a topic going on in parallel without them being confusingly interleaved.

-- A thread can be assigned to a particular team member, so it's clear to them (and everyone else on the team!) who is accountable for following up.
-Assigned threads are shown prominently in the workspace on the topic's card, and also in the assignee's "My threads" view.
+• A thread can be assigned to a particular team member, so it's clear to them (and everyone else on the team!) who's accountable for following up.
+Assigned threads are shown prominently in the workspace on the topic's card, and also in the assignee's threads view.

-- A thread can be resolved, which hides it from view by default to keep the topic uncluttered while maintaining a permanent record of the conclusion.
+• A thread can be resolved, which hides it from view to keep the topic uncluttered while maintaining a permanent record of the conclusion.

-Discussion threads are designed to be lightweight and flexible and can model all sorts of day-to-day activities on your team.
-Below are a few examples.
+Topic threads are designed to be lightweight and flexible and can help with all sorts of day-to-day activities on your team.
+Here are a few examples.

-Imagine a junior member of a team is working on a topic and is confronted with an ambiguity or problem.
-They open a discussion thread on the topic posing their question and assigning it to someone more senior, perhaps their manager or a project manager.
+Imagine a junior member of a team is working on a topic and isn't sure how to move forward.
+They pose their question and assign the thread to someone more senior, like their manager or a project manager.
 Once they sort out the answer, they can resolve the thread.

 Imagine a team where a senior manager needs to approve all new blog posts before they're published.
-The team doesn't want to add a "Manager Approval" stage to their workspace. because there are many other topics in that workspace that aren't related to the blog and don't require manager approval.
+The team doesn't want to add a "Manager Approval" stage to their workspace, because it wouldn't be used much aside from the blog posts.
 Instead, the team adopts a norm where, before publishing to the blog, they assign a thread to the manager requesting their approval.

 Imagine a team has a meeting about a topic and identifies a follow-up item.
 The person responsible for following up decides to open a thread on the topic and assign it to themselves.
 That way, they won't forget about it, and the team can discuss it further if need be.